eliotjang/eliotjang.github.io/_posts/2020-01-08-backToSuwon.md

 ---
 title: "Back To Suwon"
-excerpt: "After a medical examination, we back to Suwon, rented room.
+excerpt: "After a medical examination, we back to Suwon, rented room."

 categories:
   - journal